Fair Labor Standards Act (FLSA)

 Work Week, Hours of Work, and Business Hours

-The University’s workday is 7.5 hours, which does not include a lunch period.
+The University’s standard workday is 7.5 hours, which does not include a lunch period.
 Employees work five (5) workdays in each standard workweek for a total of 37.5 hours per week, except where otherwise specifically stated in a contract.
 The standard workweek is a consecutive seven (7) day period beginning at 12:01 a.m.
 Sunday and ending at midnight the following Saturday.

 Normal University business hours are 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Employees will be provided one hour for lunch, which is unpaid.
 Departmental administrators may vary these schedules to accommodate business needs.
-In all cases, the standard workweek for full-time employees consists of 37.5 hours per week.
+The standard workweek for full-time employees consists of 37.5 hours per week.
 Part-time employee hours may differ based on their assigned standard workweek.
 Hours worked in one standard workweek are not to be carried into the next standard workweek for purposes of making up time, reducing overtime, or conserving paid time off or sick leave.
 The FLSA does not require employees to have breaks.
 However, if departments allow for breaks in excess of 20 minutes, those breaks are not required to be compensated.
 The University of Pittsburgh supports the health of its employees and their children.
 As such, the University recognizes and follows federal and state regulations which state that employers are required to provide a reasonable amount of break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth as frequently as needed by the nursing mother.
 The University recognizes that the frequency of breaks needed to express milk, as well as the duration of each break, will likely vary.

 Non-exempt employees should not work any hours outside of their regularly scheduled workday unless their supervisor has authorized the unscheduled work in advance.
 Employees should not start work early, finish work late, work during a meal break, or perform any other extra or overtime work unless authorized to do so and that time is recorded to be used for payment purposes.
 Employees are prohibited from performing any “off-the-clock” work.
 Any employee who fails to report or inaccurately reports any hours worked will be subject to disciplinary action up to and including discharge.